 WHAT TO DO IF YOU EXPERIENCE AN EYE EMERGENCY

 If you’re experiencing symptoms of an eye emergency, please do not put off seeing an experienced optometrist as soon as possible!
 Unfortunately, eye emergencies can quickly develop into permanent problems with your eye and vision health if they’re not treated properly and promptly.
 Here at The Eye Institute of Wyoming, P.C., our eye doctors have the experience, knowledge, and resources to provide you with the emergency care and treatment you need.
 Simply give us a call and let us know you’re experiencing an eye emergency; we’ll provide you with guidance from there.

 Questions About An Eye Emergency?
 Contact Our Casper or Douglas Optometry Team!

 Eye emergencies can be scary, but our Casper and Douglas optometry team is here to help in your time of need.
 Call our Casper office today at (307) 235-5384 or our Douglas office at (307) 358-2900 for an appointment to learn more about our emergency eye care services.

 If you’re like most of the people who make a point of getting regular comprehensive eye exams, the pupil dilation that precedes a retinal evaluation is your least favorite part of the process.
 But there’s no getting around the fact that viewing the inside of the eye is critical for catching serious eye diseases early.
-That’s why our optometrists, Dr. Day and Dr. Taylor-Back, want you to know about an easy, dilation-free alternative to traditional methods — the Optos retinal imaging technology we offer here at The Eye Institute of Wyoming, P.C.
+That’s why our optometrists, and Dr. Day, want you to know about an easy, dilation-free alternative to traditional methods — the Optos retinal imaging technology we offer here at The Eye Institute of Wyoming, P.C.